 AFOL Glossary

-An Adult Fan of LEGO, which is an 18+ years old LEGO fan who actively participates in the community either online, through a LUG (LEGO User Group) and/or by going to community driven events.
-The term AFOL originates in the community and is not created by The LEGO Group.
-[Source: LEGO Ambassador Network]
+An Adult Fan of LEGO®, which is an 18+ years old LEGO fan who actively participates in the community either online, through a LUG (LEGO User Group) and/or by going to community driven events.
+The term AFOL originates in the community and is not created by The LEGO® Group (TLG).
+This and following terms are sourced from The LEGO Ambassador Network (LAN) website unless otherwise stated.

 BrisBricks Inc.